-Help your child find their passions.
 Hand in hand with the above idea is the idea that students who are driven are the ones who succeed.
 How can you help your student tap into some sort of internal drive?
 Help them figure out where their passions lie and then give them the support and room they need to chase those passions.
 This is a big part of parenting – in my opinion – as your child begins to grow up, through adolescence and puberty.
 If you can help your child find that passion, that passion can carry them to great heights – and help greatly with the value of the education they’ll get.

-Stay on course.
 The most expensive thing you can do in college is switch majors – it almost always tacks on more semesters to your experience there, and thus a lot more expense, too.
 Again, this is an example of why it’s incredibly valuable to help your child figure out their passion as early as possible – not only does it fuel their drive, but it also helps them find a major they’ll stick with.

 Yes, this can be a giant time sink.
 However, it’s almost always a profitable one, because there are a lot of scholarships out there that don’t even receive enough applicants to pay out all of their money.
 Ask around your social network.
 Ask at your place of employment.
 Ask at your church and any other social organizations you belong to or your child belongs to.
 In particular, look for scholarships that take advantage of special traits of your child: their ethnicity, their accomplishments, their socioeconomic status, and so forth.

 If you’re looking for a school to aim for that maximizes “bang for the buck,” the top public school in your state is almost always a great target.
 Many top public schools are very competitive with private institutions, but beyond that, they offer much more affordable rates than private schools, particularly if you’re a resident of that state.

 A 529 savings account plan enables you to put cash away for your child’s (or your own) future college education.
 The earnings in such accounts are tax-free if the money in the account is used for educational purposes (and if it never gets used, you merely have to pay taxes on the earnings plus a 10% penalty).
 If you’re sure that educational spending in some form or another is coming for your child (or for you), you’re better off opening such an account now and starting an automatic investment plan.